factmaven/specify-image-dimensions/README.md

-# Specify Image Dimensions
 Automatically specify image dimensions that are missing width and/or height attributes.
-Helps with website speed tools.
+Helps with website speed tools such as [GTmetrix](https://gtmetrix.com).

 ## Description
 A simple and lightweight plugin that scans your website and automatically sets the appropriate image dimensions that are missing a `width` and/or `height` attributes in your `<img>` tags.

 For example, here are some images with no dimensions set:
 ```html
 <img src="http://link.to/some/img1.jpg" id="123" alt="Some Alt" />
 <img class="some-class" src="http://link.to/some/img2.jpg" alt="Another Alt" />
 <img class="another-class" src="http://link.to/some/img2.jpg" width="500" />
 ```
 The plugin will get the actual image dimension and insert the width and height:
 ```html
 <img src="http://link.to/some/img1.jpg" alt="Some Alt" id="123" width="500" height="350" />
 <img src="http://link.to/some/img1.jpg" alt="Another Alt" class="some-class" width="500" height="350" />